msimonelli331/DevOpsEnv/README.md

 2. OS with Kubernetes and helm
 3. This helm repo added
 4. CoreDNS updated to resolve ingress hostnames
-   - A separate hostname for the cotnainer repo is required to docker login
+   - A separate hostname for the container repo is required to docker login
    - You cannot login to nexus.devops/repository/container
      - docker strips the /'s and just tries to login to nexus.devops
    - So the container repo needs its own hostname